avest/z9debug/README.md

 ?>
 ```

+## Security

+Set the "password" or "remote_authentication" setting in the config_settings.php file.

+Assign a unique value to the "secret" setting in the config_settings.php file.

+Use HTTPS / SSL Certificate on the site that has debug.

+If using a remote authentication API call, use HTTPS / SSL certificate on the API site.

+For free SSL Certificates, check out [LetsEncrypt](https://letsencrypt.org).

+Use strong passwords.

+Consider obfuscating the folder name that has the debug software to make it hard to guess/detect.

+Be sure to prevent files located in the "sessions" folder from being viewable in a browser.

 ## History

 Started in 2005, the class started out as a better way to display print_r() results and